 Before you lure people to your profile, review this checklist of 20 things to do to create an awesome LinkedIn profile.

-to consistently add valuable and viewable content to your LinkedIn status updates.
+Use a blend of these types of status updates to consistently add viewable content to your LinkedIn activity.

 1. Share Industry Insights